 The Thirsty Quaker stands apart from all the other places mentioned on this list as it is both a homebrew supply shop and a brewery.
 Being Hudson County’s only home brew supply shop, The Thirsty Quaker is a must-visit for hard-core craft beer lovers who are looking to delve into brewing themselves.
 The shop also has 800+ kinds of craft beer in stock which makes the customers willing to spend hours just exploring the beer.

 If you are looking to make a meal out of it, Jersey City has fantastic options for places where you can enjoy food along with your craft beer.
 Here are some places that we highly recommend.

 Try the El Cubano sandwich along with their seasonal craft beer on tap.
-Craft Beer, Pac Man, and sandwiches is an experience that you would want in your life.
+Craft Beer, Pac-Man, and sandwiches are experiences that you would want in your life.

 Zeppelin Hall and Biergarten

 Zeppelin Hall and Biergarten is a European-style restaurant and a beer garden.
 The food menu features both American and German classics and they also have 100+ craft beers on tap.
 It’s a bustling venue that is self-serve.
 You can also book the restaurant and beer garden for private parties.